 Sturdy, steady, studious, studly: Michael can learn how to do anything.
 He loves good beer.
 Here are some other things that he loves: maintaining farm equipment and landscapes, working with his hands (strong hands), and mastering puzzles.
 Oh, and llamas.
 He loves llamas.

-Once upon a time there was a young man who learned something: nature grows all the solutions for happy, healthy human life.
-He learned that his job is to help grow food that helps people and nature thrive together, and to tell stories that help people understand why this type of food is so important.
-That young man is called Mericos.
+Once upon a time, a young man named Mericos learned that nature grows all the solutions for happy, healthy human life.
+His job is to help grow food that helps people and nature thrive together, and to tell stories that help people understand why this type of food is so important.

 Need somebody to hug a sheep?
 Build a structure to last 1,000(,000) years?
 Sing karaoke?
 Finish the leftovers?
 Sean's your guy.
 If you listen right, you can hear his loud laughter all the way in Seattle.
 Don't ask him about history or J.R.R.
 Tolkein, unless you have an hour to spare.

-Cool guy over here.
-Real cool.
 You ever meet one of those people whose whole life is like a work of art, or a harmonious song?
 If you've met Geoff, then yes, you have.
-He can tell you about Mozart's early years while spreading straw in the cattle barn to cover up every piece of manure, because Geoff takes good, good care of things.
+He can tell you about Mozart's early years while spreading straw in the cattle barn to cover up every little piece of manure, because Geoff takes good, good care of things.

-The Kittitas Valley is defined by the blowing west wind and the flowing Yakima River, both of which bless Spoon Full Farm with their pure, clean energy.
-Out here, the sun shines most days and the cold, clean water raises pure green delicious plants out of the fertile soil.
+The Kittitas Valley is defined by the blowing west wind and the flowing Yakima River, both of which bless Spoon Full Farm with their abundant, pure energy.
+Out here, the sun shines most days and the cold, clean water raises green delicious plants out of the fertile soil.
 We love it.
 You will, too.